Dustinlar/Differential-GPS-Vector-Pointer/GPS_Vector Pointer tutorial.md

 ##Resources and going further
 GPS parsing info
-This could be made much more reactive using better GPS recivers and some more comprehensive code so why not give it a try

-maybe even take what I have created and make something even cooler with the technology
+This could be made much more reactive using better GPS recivers and some more comprehensive code so why not give it a try This also applys in the Z direction but maybe even take what I have created and make something even cooler with the technology